KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 An example of 3 types of consent currently defined.
 Opt-Out is implied consent mechanism online that is used for an array of purpose specifications.

 * **Personal Information (PI)**
-See Personally Identifiable Information (PII) in ISO/IEC 29100:2011
+Information that is personal but not identifiable.
+This includes IP addresses, projected consent preference (like DNT) browser fingerprint, and any personal metadata, which the user controls that is not identifiable.

 * **Personally Identifiable Information (PII)** Personally identifiable information (PII), is defined in ISO/IEC 29100:2011.
 The abbreviation PII is widely accepted in OECD base FIPPs jurisdiction, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
 Not all are equivalent, and for legal purposes the operational definitions can vary depending on the specific purposes for which the term is being used. the term used more often is "personal information", which may be somewhat broader.

 "4.4 : To determine whether or not an individual should be considered identifiable, several factors need to be taken into account.
 In particular, account should be taken of all the means which can reasonably be used by the entity holding the data, or by any other party to identify that individual on the basis of the given information."
 From ISO:29100, additional clarification available ...